[Philip Davies in the Chair]

 It is now 2018—five years later—and we are still waiting to see that Green Paper.
 Despite calls from road safety campaigners and the insurance industry, the Government no longer appear to be addressing the issue.
 As far as I am aware, there is no sign of a Green Paper on young drivers at the moment, although I would be very grateful if the Minister could update us.
 If the Government are serious about doing something to address the core issues affecting the cost of car insurance for young people, they would bring forward this work.
 I ask the Minister when he is thinking of doing that.
 If he is not considering doing so, why not?

 A Green Paper could look at a number of areas.
 Telematics, or in-car black boxes, have been hugely successful in bringing down the cost of premiums.
-They enable insurers to assess real-time data on an individual driver’s behaviour and to charge more accurate risk-based premiums as a result—in some cases, new drivers can see their premiums fall by a fifth or more.
+They enable insurers to assess real-time data on an individual driver’s behaviour and to charge more accurate risk-based premiums as a result—in some cases, new drivers can see their premiums fall by one fifth or more.
 Currently, black boxes are subject to VAT, which pushes up the cost for insurers and drivers.
 Given that the evidence shows that the technology can help to reduce the number of road accidents, surely the question is whether it would be appropriate for the VAT to be removed.

 The Green Paper could also address graduated licensing, which the Association of British Insurers believes would have a positive impact.
 As we have heard, that involves considering how and when individuals can drive after passing their test and it is in operation in some overseas jurisdictions, including Canada.
 There could be restrictions on the time of day a young driver could drive or on the number of passengers they could have.
 In countries where graduated licensing has been implemented, it has been proven to lower death and accident rates among young drivers.
 That is a significant point, as I hope all Members here tonight will concur.